 JCCBI is mainly funded through parliamentary appropriations from the Government of Canada.
 Revenue from other sources, namely leases and permits as well as interest income, contributes to its funding, but only marginally.
-JCCBI must optimize the maintenance and rehabilitation of ageing infrastructures in order to maximize their lifespan and safety.
+JCCBI must optimize the maintenance and rehabilitation of ageing infrastructures in order to maximize their service life and safety.

 JCCBI has received funding for its projects until 2022-2023 (2023-2024 for the original Champlain Bridge deconstruction project).
-This funding, which expires next year, has an impact on JCCBI's ability to forecast and award medium and long-term contracts.
+This funding, which expires at the end of fiscal year 2022-2023, has an impact on JCCBI's ability to forecast and award medium and long-term contracts.
 The approval of a new funding cycle is critical to mitigating the risks associated with the degradation of bridges and structures, and thus ensure efficient asset management.

-As for the projects related to the management of the contaminated groundwater in the Bonaventure Expressway sector (East and West Sectors), despite the funding received for the years 2018-2019 to 2022-2023 and the FCSAP funding, the need for long-term funding over a 15-year period (calculated as of 2016-2017) remains imperative.
+As for the projects related to the management of the contaminated groundwater in the Bonaventure Expressway sector (East and West Sectors), despite the funding received for the years 2018-2019 to 2022-2023 and the

+FCSAP funding, the need for long-term funding over a 15-year period (calculated as of 2016-2017 and updated during the preparation of the new funding cycle) remains imperative.